Parkroyal Collection Pickering: Architecture

 The hotel was designed by WOHA, a Singapore-based architecture firm.
-Designed to be a "hotel-in-a-garden", Parkroyal on Pickering features extensive greenery, including green walls, water features and 15,000 square meters of tiered "sky gardens".

-The hotel's sky gardens are self-sustaining and consume minimal energy through the usage of solar cells, motion sensors, rainwater harvesting and reclaimed water.
+It was designed as a hotel-as-garden.
+It includes green walls, water features, and 15,000 m2 of tiered "sky gardens".
+The building is claimed to be self-sustaining and designed to consume minimal energy with the use of solar cells, motion sensors, rainwater harvesting and reclaimed water.